Exact non-stationary solutions of the Euler equations in two and three dimensions: Ideal Hydrodynamics

+\begin{remark} Note that locally we can construct polar coordinates such that $X=\partial_\theta$ which in turn induces a traveling wave type structure on our solutions in the corresponding chart; that is, the dependence on $\theta$ is in terms of $(\theta-t)$.
+It is conceivable however that no such global coordinate $\theta$ exists, depending on whether the orbits of $X$ are closed and of the same length. \end{remark}

-where $\nu$ denotes the normal vector to the boundary and $\mu$ the volume-form.
-Here the terms vanish because $g(\nabla_zX,\nu)=0$ pointwise (by definition of a Killing field), and the last two terms vanish since $X$ is divergence-free and tangent to the boundary. \end{proof} In Sections~\ref{2D} and~\ref{3D} we classify, in two and three dimensions respectively, the manifolds admitting Killing fields $X$ such that $\inert X$ is also Killing.
+In Sections~\ref{2D} and~\ref{3D} we classify, in two and three dimensions respectively, the manifolds admitting Killing fields $X$ such that $\inert X$ is also Killing.
 In each case we provide explicit examples of the resulting solutions.